DerULF1/8bit-computer/README.md

 All three registers have direct connection to the address line of the RAM chip and some care must be taken in the micro code to only have one of those registers having the output to the address bus enabled at one step.

-The program counter and the stack address are special purpose registers whereas the new address register is used whenever there is a memory address to be used that is put together by two 8 bit numbers coming from the data bus.
+The program counter and the stack address are special purpose registers whereas the new address register is used whenever there is a memory address that is put together by two 8 bit numbers coming from the data bus.
 All address registers have control lines that allow them to put their upper or lower byte value to the address bus.
 But only the new address register is also able to read single bytes from the data bus.
 The other two registers read their new value from the address bus which is defined by the content of the new address register.

 ### [Port Selector](Schematics/PortSelector.pdf)
 To add external devices to the machine I use an 8 bit port mechanism.
 That mechanism allows external controllers to read from or write to the data bus.
 Two dedicated port instructions (INP, OUT) move that byte from the bus to the A register or vice versa.
 That way it is possible to add devices without the need to change the micro code.